tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-jane/6a-https-steps.md

 # 6a-https-steps

-It's time to get https going on seeourminds.com , and maybe others.
+It's time to get https going on [seeourminds.com](http://seeourminds.com), and probably all of the other CMS sites.

 ## Options